-- 1. vote to elect the eight nominees named in the attached Proxy Statement as members of the Company's Board of Directors for terms expiring at the 2023 Annual Meeting of Stockholders; - 2. vote to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022; - 3. hold an advisory vote on the compensation of the Company's named executive officers as disclosed in the attached Proxy Statement; - vote to approve the authorization to adjourn the Annual Meeting, if necessary or advisable, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes to approve the foregoing proposals; and - 5. transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof by or at the direction of the Board of Directors.
+- 1. vote to elect the nine nominees named in the attached Proxy Statement as members of the Company's Board of Directors for terms expiring at the 2024 Annual Meeting of Stockholders; - vote to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; - 3. hold an advisory vote on the compensation of the Company's named executive officers as disclosed in the attached Proxy Statement; - 4. hold an advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers; - 5. vote to approve the authorization to adjourn the Annual Meeting, if necessary or advisable, to solicit additional proxies in favor of the foregoing proposals if there are not sufficient votes to approve the foregoing proposals; and - 6. transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof by or at the direction of the Board of Directors.